ILIAS-eLearning/ILIAS/README.md

 ### Installation

-Installation of ILIAS is well documented on [our official Installation manual](http://www.ilias.de/docu/goto_docu_lm_367.html) and the documentation contained inside this repo: [/docs/configuration/install.md](/docs/configuration/install.md)
+Installation of ILIAS is well documented on [our official Installation manual](http://www.ilias.de/docu/goto_docu_lm_367.html) and in the documentation contained inside this repo: [/docs/configuration/install.md](/docs/configuration/install.md)

 ### Plugins